-Vesell Law practices Personal Injury Law, Criminal Law, Family Law and Civil Litigation.
-Vesell Law services Hershey, Harrisburg, Lebanon, York, Carlisle and Gettysburg.
-Below is a full list of our services and practice areas.
-If you have any questions, do not hesitate to contact us, we are here to help.
+Vesell Law practices Family Law, Women’s Rights, Civil Litigation, Criminal Law, and Personal Injury Law.
+Below is a full list of our practice areas.
+If you have any questions, please do not hesitate to contact us.
+We are here to help.

 Litigation involving breach of contracts involves suing for damages surrounding a breach of an oral or written contract.

 Because there are no restraining orders in Pennsylvania, a cease and desist letter asks another individual to immediately cease and desist all further contact, including through third parties.
 If this does not happen, a criminal police complaint for harassment can be filed.
 Often, the local police department is copied on the cease and desist letter.

 Civil battery involves suing an individual civilly as a result of damages or injuries sustained in a battery.

 Injunctions exist where the court can, through the power of equity, force an individual to do something or prevent an individual from doing something.

 An equity action usually exists where a remedy at law (such as a monetary remedy) would not be sufficient.

 Malicious prosecution involves suing an individual civilly where one has been wrongly prosecuted at the behest of another.

 Partition of property entails dividing any jointly owned property through court action.
 The parties are always free to reach their own agreement for the division of any jointly owned property, but if they cannot, the court will need to divide the property to dispose of any jointly owned property.
 If the parties are married, this would generally be handled through a divorce action.

 Petitions to strike/open a judgments awarded by the court involve opening or striking a judgement for cause.
 It should be kept in mind that the time period or window for opening a judgment is generally very short, usually only a few days.